LeapAppServices/LAS-Demo-Support-iOS/README.md

 ### New Message Alert

 The default configuration enables network connection and will check if there is any unread messages everytime the app enters Foreground.
-If so, there will be a popout.
+If so, there will be a popup.
 You can close this reminder when run the app.

 `[LASHelpCenter alertNewMessage:NO];`